reglue4go/gh-pages/stringable/README.md

 #### [WhenNotExactly](#available-methods)

 The WhenNotExactly method invokes the given closure if the string does not exactly match the given string.
-The closure will receive the fluent string instance:
+The closure will receive the string value

 ```go
 value := stringable.New("alita").